 Animal (and human) sacrifices have been a terrible reality of many cultures for thousands of years.
 Below are excerpts from Wikipedia about the subject.

-Animal sacrifice is the ritual killing of an animal as part of a religion.
-It is practiced by adherents of many religions as a means of appeasing a god or gods or changing the course of nature.
-Animal sacrifice has [been a part of] almost all cultures, from the Hebrews to the Greeks and Romans … Ancient Egyptians [and] Aztecs.
+Animal sacrifice is the ritual killing of an animal as part of a religious event.
+It is practiced as an act of obedience and as a means of appeasing a god or gods and changing the course of nature.
+Animal sacrifice has [been a part of] almost all cultures [to include the] Hebrews … Greeks… Romans … Ancient Egyptians [and] Aztecs.

 …death of a king, high priest or great leader; the sacrificed [humans] were supposed to serve or accompany the deceased leader in the next life…

 …times of natural disaster.
 Droughts, earthquakes, volcanic eruptions, etc. were seen as a sign of anger or displeasure by deities, and sacrifices were supposed to lessen the [god's anger]…

 The Aztecs practiced human sacrifice on an unusually large scale; a sacrifice [was] made every day to aid the sun in rising… the dedication of the great temple at Tenochtitlán [required the sacrificing of thousands [of people]….

 The Phoenicians of Carthage were reputed to practice child sacrifice…, there is archaeological evidence of large numbers of children’s skeletons buried … with sacrificial animals.

 Human sacrifice still happens today as an underground practice …Human sacrifice is no longer officially condoned in any country, and [is now] regarded as murder.